 Lily’s Kitchen Vegan Rainbow Stew

-We want to fully support plant-based feeding in dogs in the UK, so we are so pleased that a big UK based company like Lily’s Kitchen has just brought out a vegan range that is affordable for UK dog owners – Vegan Rainbow Stew.
+We want to fully support plant-based feeding in dogs in the UK, so we are so pleased that in November 2020, a big UK based company like Lily’s Kitchen brought out a vegan range that is affordable for UK dog owners – Vegan Rainbow Stew.

 We did used to like Lily’s Kitchen as it was a family-run business with an excellent reputation, but it was taken over in April 2020 by Nestlé Purina which we are not happy about, as Nestlé does not have the greatest reputation for being sustainable or ethical.